+Hiroshima is the capital city of Hiroshima Prefecture and the largest city in western Honshu, Japan’s main island.
+Most people know Hiroshima because of its dark past.
 But Hiroshima is more than that.
-The city is lively, has fantastic local cuisine and friendly people.
+The city is lively, and has fantastic local cuisine and friendly people.
 It is a wonderful city to visit while you are in Japan.

 Disclosure: This post may contain affiliate links.
-If you buy something through them, I will receive a small commission at no additional cost to you.
+If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
-For more information, please read our disclosure for more info.
+For more information, please read the disclosure for more info.

-How to get to Hiroshima
+How to travel to Hiroshima Japan

 Hiroshima Airport is located 50km east of Hiroshima.
 Many domestic and international flights (Seoul, Hong Kong, Taipei and Shanghai) fly into Hiroshima Airport.

 Depending on the distance, taking the Shinkansen (bullet train) might be best, so you can spend less time in transit and enjoy Hiroshima a bit more.
 Check Hyperdia for schedules and fares.
 Here are a few sample routes:

 Hiroshima 2 day itinerary: best things to do in Hiroshima Japan